So today I have decided to jump off of the coronavirus-related posts bandwagon and touch another topic.

-Oh the looks I’m getting when I tell people that my 5-year-old goes to bed before 8pm! 😀 Thing is, many families here are living kind of a “nocturnal” lifestyle 😉 Not sure whether it’s a cultural thing or it’s simply because it’s so friggin’ hot during the day that a lot of people only come outside late in the evenings.
+Oh the looks I’m getting when I tell people that my 6-year-old goes to bed at 8pm! 😀 Thing is, many families here are living kind of a “nocturnal” lifestyle 😉 Not sure whether it’s a cultural thing or it’s simply because it’s so friggin’ hot during the day that a lot of people only come outside late in the evenings.
 Whatever the reason, many kids in Qatar are hardcore late-night-dwellers and their happy screams often wake me up around midnight or even later!
-I could never do this for two simple reasons: firstly, during school days my kids need to wake up before 7AM.
+I could never do this for two simple reasons: firstly, during school days my kids need to wake up before 7am.
 Secondly, both me & hubby desperately need some adult time in the evenings to maintain our sanity! 😉

 4. The amount of screen time.

 How to entertain a bored child while on a family outing?
-Well, we usually carry along a backpack full of toys, ready to whip out a car or two whenever the kids start misbehaving.
+We usually carry along a backpack full of toys, ready to whip out a car or two whenever the kids start misbehaving.
 It seems though that not many parents here do the same.
 If you go to a restaurant and have a look around, you will see many young kids staring at mobile phones and tablets while their parents are happily chatting with friends.
 And as much as I understand that there are situations where playing a cartoon for your kid might be perfectly justified, the number of small children engaged with gadgets instead of parents and siblings is quite frankly terrifying.
 Even in places like parks, where it’s the most logical thing for the little ones to run around enjoying themselves, many are glued to the screens of their parents’ phones.

 5. The diet.

 Many families here (including all of my next-door neighbors) introduce sugar to kids as young as 8-10 months old.
 And not even as a treat, but as a regular part of their diet!
-Same goes for highly processed food coming from fast-food restaurants, and the “bad” kind of carbs in general. 😉 I am definitely guilty of feeding my offspring chicken nuggets from time to time, or sharing my banana bread with them (if there’s still some left after I throw myself at it), but damn, they do not eat chocolate for breakfast and cookies for lunch 😉 Also, fizzy drinks!
+The same goes for highly processed food coming from fast-food restaurants, and the “bad” kind of carbs in general. 😉 I am definitely guilty of feeding my offspring chicken nuggets from time to time, or sharing my cake with them (if there’s still some left after I throw myself at it), but damn, they do not eat chocolate for breakfast and cookies for lunch 😉 Also, fizzy drinks!
 Seeing a 4-year-old roaming around with a can of coke is nothing unusual here.

 6. The attitude towards strangers.